LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 To install your own instance of [Amplia](../../index.md) on Windows Server, follow the steps on this article.
 For other platforms, [click here](../index.md).

-## Database operation mode

-Amplia can operate in two ways regarding the access to the database:

-1. Having owner privileges over the database and automatically updating the database model after an update (when needed)
-1. Having only read and write privileges over the database, requiring the database model to be updated by the administrador (using a command line tool)

-Granting owner privileges to the application is simpler, while granting only read and write ensures you greater control over the database.
-The decision is up to you.
-If not sure what to choose, we recommend granting owner privileges (option 1), since it makes updating the application easier.

-Some of the setup instructions depend on the option you choose.

 ## Planning before installation

 Before you start, you should plan ahead on where you intend to store your Certification Authority (CA) keys and where will your Certificate